ranja-sarkar/DecisionTree/README.md

 <img width="434" alt="dt" src="https://github.com/user-attachments/assets/30e02fdc-3420-47e1-9a28-669867a83ca6" />

 In decision trees, each internal/decision mode represents a feature/attribute, each branch is a decision rule and each leaf node is the outcome/result.
 Decision node represents a parent class and leaf node represents a child class.
 The feature values at the child nodes are as pure as possible, and most informative about the target (response variable) in the dataset.
 A node with only one class is considered pure.
+Pure samples have zero entropy, meaning there is no uncertainty in the outcome in a collection of labeed datapoints.
+Impure samples (dissimilar datapoints) have larger entropy values.

 <img width="353" alt="dn" src="https://github.com/user-attachments/assets/656a8b20-bf59-4e21-a40a-9c3dd0464c90" />

 The impurity of a dataset is measured using criterion like 𝒆𝒏𝒕𝒓𝒐𝒑𝒚 and 𝑮𝒊𝒏𝒊 index.
 Higher impurities indicate a mix (heterogeneity) of different classes within the dataset.
 Each node has an entropy value.
 The parent node entropy is larger than the average entropy of 2 child nodes and the node splitting continues (entropy reduces) until a predefined stopping criterion is met.
+The recursive process stops if after a split all elements in a child node are of the similar.
+Additional stopping conditions may be imposed, such as requiring a minimum number of samples per leaf to continue splitting, or finishing when the trained tree has reached a given maximum depth.

 Read: https://sebastianraschka.com/faq/docs/decisiontree-error-vs-entropy.html